A HariPo oneshot

 "Millicent, why did you—"

 She abruptly sat up in her seat.
-Over her shoulder, she swished her wand and the radio clicked on with a grinding wind-up.
+Over her shoulder, she swished her wand, and the wireless clicked on with a grinding wind-up.
 Static poured out until the device tuned itself and settled on one station.

 Classical music filled the nighttime air.

 "I can give you some of the answers you want," she supplied, slightly comforted by the music.
 She took a sip of her gillywater before continuing.
 "So ask all you want.
 It's pretty safe around here."

 He frowned, wondering if she'd leave him with just the music as she'd done ten years ago.
 "Why didn't you send for the Carrows that night?"

 "Easy.
 I was just as frightened of them.
 If they thought I was in cahoots with you, I'd have gotten into a lot of trouble myself, don't you think?"